39bytes/kitchen-companion/README.md

 ## Features

-- Save ingredients to your fridge dashboard, and sort them based on category or section (pantry, fridge, freezer)
-- Get recipe recommendations based on what's in your fridge at the moment
-- Save recommended recipes you like for later reference

-## To do
+- Keep track of ingredients with your fridge dashboard

-- Add custom recipes
+- Add your own recipes
-- Import recipes from any website (using GPT-3?)
+- Import recipes automatically from any website using Spoonacular's semantic analysis
-- Option to set dietary restrictions for recipe recommendations
+- Get recipe recommendations based on what you currently have

+## Planned features

+- Grocery list feature
-- Improve expiration data database
+- Keeping track of food expiration dates
-- General UI/UX improvements
+- Meal planner feature

 ## Credits and attribution

-Authentication page art generated using DALL-E 2.
 Carrot icon from https://www.flaticon.com/free-icon/carrot_271439.